S-Steven-Joshua/JS-SoC/README.md

 # JS-SoC

 **JS-SoC** is a 32-bit single-cycle **RISC-V System-on-Chip (SoC)** implemented entirely in **SystemVerilog**.
-The project integrates a custom **RV32I processor**, an **APB-based peripheral subsystem**, and an independent **Peripheral RAM** for peripheral-to-processor data transfer.
+The project integrates a custom **RV32I processor**, an **APB-based peripheral subsystem**, an independent **Peripheral RAM** for peripheral-to-processor data transfer, and a hardware **bootloader for dynamic instruction-memory initialization**.

-The primary goal of JS-SoC is to demonstrate the design and integration of a complete RISC-V-based SoC, including processor datapath, memory system, APB interconnect, memory-mapped peripherals, and peripheral write-back functionality.
+The primary goal of JS-SoC is to demonstrate the design and integration of a complete RISC-V-based SoC, including processor datapath, memory system, APB interconnect, memory-mapped peripherals, peripheral write-back functionality, and dynamic program loading.

+The current design has been **integrated and functionally verified at the SoC level, including the bootloader**.
+The complete RTL design has also been **lint-checked with no reported linting errors**.

 ---

-## Features
+# Features

 * ✅ 32-bit RV32I Single-Cycle RISC-V Processor
 * ✅ Custom ALU and Control Unit